Type 035 submarine: Exports

 The Bangladesh Navy ordered two off the shelf Type 035G submarines from China in 2013 worth $203 million.
 The boats underwent refit in China and delivery was made on 14 November 2016.
 They are the Bangladesh Navy's first submarines.
 The names and pennant numbers of the submarines are BNS Nabajatra (S 161) and BNS Joyjatra (S 162) respectively.
 They were commissioned on 12 March 2017.

 Accident

-In April 2003, the Ming-class submarine 361 suffered a mechanical failure that killed all 70 crew members on board during an exercise in the Yellow Sea between North Korea and China's Shandong Province.
+In April 2003, the Type 035 class submarine 361 suffered a mechanical failure that killed all 70 crew members on board during an exercise in the Yellow Sea between North Korea and China's Shandong Province.
 It was one of China's worst peacetime military disasters.
 The PLA Navy's Commander Shi Yunsheng and Political Commissar Yang Huaiqing were both dismissed as a result of the accident.